statechannels/statechannels/packages/nitro-protocol/readme.md

  ETHERSCAN_API_KEY=<a-secret> INFURA_TOKEN=<another-secret> yarn hardhat --network rinkeby verify <DeployedContractAddress> 'ConstructorArgs'
  ```

  for each contract you wish to verify.
+Swap rinkeby for mainnet as appropriate.

 You need to provide both `ETHERSCAN_API_KEY` and `INFURA_TOKEN` for this to work.
 For more info, see the [docs](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html).